raj23manj/springBoot/jokesapp/README.md

     of prototypes, configured destruction lifecycle callbacks are not called.
 The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.

+# Beans => Java Annotations(IOC using annotation) (spring-demo-annotation)
+  * Annotations are meta data of class(like labels on shoe box describing the content color, size, make)
+  * Component Scan, will scan java application for annotation(@Bean, @service, etc) and register the beans in the Spring Container(Application Context)
+  * To enable component scanning in XML configuration
+     * <context:component-scan base-package="com.luv2code.springdemo"></context:component-scan>

 # @SpringBootApplication

   * this is the main annotation